commercetools/sphere-node-product-csv-sync/README.md

 During update it is possible to concentrate only on those attributes that should be updated.
 This means that the CSV may contain only those columns that contain changed values.

+**NOTE:** When importing [LocalizedString](http://dev.commercetools.com/http-api-types.html#localizedstring) fields (eg. name, description, etc.) there has to be provided all languages during the import or the missing languages will get deleted.

 ### Usage

 ```